bcgov/gis-pantry/recipes/ArcGIS_API_Python/Administration/ArcGISOnline_Data_Backup/README.md

 August 29, 2024

 ## Overview
-This script downloads data and associated attachments from ArcGIS Online as a GeoJSON file to Amazon S3 object storage.
+This script downloads data and associated attachments from ArcGIS Online as a GeoJSON file to Amazon S3 object storage.\
+The script is currently written to backup two feature layers

 ## Usage
 You will need to configure the script with the following parameters: